Everything you need to know about cashflow

 • Don’t forget to include any non-cash costs, such as depreciation of your assets, miles travelled in your own car and business use of your home.

-Example of a mini profit and loss forecast
+Example of a mini profit-and-loss forecast

-Steve sends his illustrations to Rob electronically, so he won’t have costs of physical delivery for that project.
-He expects to use the same delivery method for his new comic strip contract.
-However, Steve will need to post his greetings cards, so he’ll need to include the costs of packaging and delivery for them.
-These costs will depend on how many cards Steve sells, so he refers back to his mini sales forecast to work this out.
+However, you will need to post your greetings cards, so you’ll need to include the costs of packaging and delivery for them.
+These costs will depend on how many cards you sell, so you can refer back to your mini sales forecast to work this out.

 Step 3: create your mini cashflow forecast

-In Sheet F of the cashflow template we’ve created a column for each month and a row for each type of money coming in or going out.
-Use your mini sales forecast to bring across your sales income and then copy across the costs from your mini profit and loss forecast.
+Use your mini sales forecast to bring across your sales income and then bring across the appropriate costs from your mini profit-and-loss forecast.

-Money in
+Money coming in

 If your business is registered for VAT then you should include your sales income inclusive of this tax.
 Be aware that this means that your sales income on your mini cashflow forecast will be different from your sales income on your mini sales forecast, which includes income exclusive of VAT.